Nursing Education 2020

 Importance & Scope:

-Nursing Conference aims to discover advances in health practice, management and education in relation to health disparities as well as a breadth of other topics.
-Although each role carries different responsibilities as throughout the 21st Century, the role of nurse has evolved significantly to be the client's advocate and provide optimal care on the basis of evidence obtained through research.
+Nursing Conference aims to discover advances in health practice, management, and education about health disparities as well as a breadth of other topics.
+Although each role carries different responsibilities as throughout the 21st Century, the role of the nurse has evolved significantly to be the client's advocate and provide optimal care based on evidence obtained through research.
 The conference will facilitate a series of discussions about state-of-the-art processes, organizational transitions, analytics, and technology innovation within the health industry and academia, regarding transformational care delivery and health management models.
 Nurses work in a variety of settings, including the hospital, the classroom, the community health department, the business sector, home health care, and the laboratory.
 Nursing is the protection, promotion, and optimization of health and abilities, prevention of illness and injury, through the diagnosis and treatment of humans.

 - Nursing Education and Research